Common name: Giant Snakehead

-Identification: Snakeheads (family Channidae) are morphologically similar to the North American native Bowfin (Amia calva), and the two are often misidentified.
-Snakeheads can be distinguished from Bowfin by the position of pelvic fins (directly behind pectoral fins in snakeheads, farther back on body in Bowfin) and the size of the anal fin (elongate and similar in size to dorsal fin in snakeheads, short and much smaller than dorsal fin in Bowfin).
-Additionally, Bowfin can be identified by the presence of a bony plate between the lower jaws (gular plate) and a distinctive method of swimming through undulation of the dorsal fin.
+Identification: Snakeheads (family Channidae) are morphologically similar to the North American native Bowfin (Amia calva), and the two are often misidentified for one another.
+Snakeheads can be distinguished from Bowfin by the position of pelvic fins which are directly behind pectoral fins in snakeheads, but farther back on body in Bowfin.
+The size of the Bowfin's anal fin is elongate and similar in size to dorsal fin in snakeheads, short and much smaller than dorsal fin in Bowfin.
+Additionally, Bowfin can be identified by the presence of a bony plate, called the gular plate, on the bottom of the lower jaw and a distinctive method of swimming through undulation of the dorsal fin.

 References: (click for full references)